 Deter gatecrashers You’re responsible for who’s at your party and how they behave, so if gate crashers turn up, tell them its a private party.
 If they come in and won’t leave (or you’re having any issues) you can always call the police for assistance.
 It’s better to deal with a small problem early before things get out of control.

 Reduce noise As the night goes on, avoid complaints by reducing the noise.
 A key gripe is the bass level so turn down the bass knob on your stereo to reduce how much the sound travels.
 If a noise control officer does turn up, make yourself known and work with them.
 If you do, you’ll have a better chance of avoiding further problems (as they do have the power to seize equipment and issue fines).

 Don't hesitate to call the cops if things are getting hairyIf you’ve registered with Good One and the police visit, they may call you from the street so that you can go out to meet them.
 If they come in, make yourself known to them and have a chat.
 They’re there to help and will be best able to do that if you work with them, and encourage your guests to do the same.
 If things go pear-shaped don't hesitate to call the police for help.

 Other legal stuff…

-Liquor ban: Your home’s likely to be in a liquor ban area, so make sure your mates don’t drink on the pavement or road, and place a wheelie bin by your gate so they can leave bottles behind at the end of the night.
-You or your mates could be arrested or given a fine of $250.00 if you ignore the rules of the liquor ban area.
+Liquor ban: Your home might be in a liquor ban area, so make sure your mates don’t drink on the pavement or road, and place a wheelie bin by your gate so they can leave bottles behind at the end of the night.
+You or your mates could be arrested or given a fine of $250 if you ignore the rules of the liquor ban area.